skilled-reflection/skilled-reflection.github.io/book/c01-Intro.md

 In the first moments,
 there is shock and terror,
 frustration and suffering.
+Your habit
-This is the power of your habit protesting a change in plans.
+protests for a change in plans.

 In any environment,
-even far into the spectrum of clear suffering, if you spend enough time to get used to it, that is, develop habits, acclimate, then what you deem suffering will shift.
+even far into the spectrum of clear suffering, habits will acclimate in time. what you call suffering will change.

-It is hard to describe how this might happen for each individual for two reasons.
-First, we're dealing with an unknown experience, and second, we each carry a customized collection of misattributions that I cannot predict for you.
-Returning to the homeless situation, suppose two things: you are hungry, and food is what you need.
-Then, imagine you have two choices to pursue: food, or cake.
+Now, suppose you are hungry and you have two choices to pursue: food, or cake.
 In your pre-homeless life,
 often you can have food and cake,